 Then hear him or her out as the doctor recommends the best solutions for you after considering your medical history, current health and desired results.
 Last but not least, you should discuss the risks and costs.

 It is wise to check for market rates but do not let cost be the main deciding factor in your search for a face lift.

 Ultimately, you have one face and one body for the rest of your life.
 Love yourself enough to choose wisely for your health.

-A face lift will not completely erase your years; but if your goal is to have a refreshed, less tired face, then a face lift should be considered.
-Even though the aging process continues patients can opt for future procedures to retain their looks.
+A face lift will not completely erase your years; but if your goal is to have a refreshed and less tired face, then a face lift should be considered.
+Even though the aging process continues, patients can opt for future procedures to maintain their looks and to age gracefully.

 In current times, non-surgical face lift alternatives had proven to be safe and effective in offering the lifted, toned and tightened effect without going under the knife so there is no need to make hasty decisions since facial rejuvenation solutions are abundant.
 Take your time to consult, research and decide on which is the best for you.